-If you remember the appropriate combination (settable by the owner to permit optimal remembering of a preferred numerical combination), you should never be "locked out" of the motorhome under any circumstances.
+As long as you remember the appropriate combination (settable by the owner to permit optimal remembering of a preferred numerical combination), you should never be "locked out" of the motorhome under any circumstances.
 Complete directions for setting your unique keyless lock combination can be found in the Owner's Information Package.